tc39/proposal-record-tuple/README.md

 const second = [|1, 2, 3|];
 ```

-This syntax also avoids the problems with using a keyword.
-However, it is also used by [Flow](https://flow.org/) as
-the syntax for [exact object types](https://flow.org/en/docs/types/objects/#toc-exact-object-types).
-Investigation
-will need to be done to determine if introducing this syntax in ECMAScript will break existing Flow typings.

 ## How does this relate to the const keyword?

 `const` variable declarations and `Record`/`Tuple` are completely orthogonal features.